DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-Template-Transfer.md

 ### Edit View Template

-Right-click on the Origin View Template and select to Edit View Template to open the Revit window, and manage it.
+Right-click on the Origin View Template and select Edit View Template to open the Revit window and manage it.

 ![Edit View Template](../../../assets\images\ViewManager\VM-Tt-EditViewTemplate.gif)